stivennguyen/toggler/README.md

-# Toggler

-Toggle visibility of elements with ease!
+# [Toggler](http://gavrisimo.github.com/toggler/) - toggle visibility of elements with ease!

 When you call `toggler()` method on element, plugin automatically selects all other elements that have `data-rel` same as the `id` attribute of element, on